Xuanwo/blog/content/2023/03-opendal-database-support.md

 series: "OpenDAL Internal"
 ---

-[OpenDAL](https://github.com/apache/incubator-opendal) is a data access layer that allows users to easily and efficiently retrieve data from various storage services in a unified way.
+[Apache OpenDAL](https://github.com/apache/incubator-opendal) is a data access layer that allows users to easily and efficiently retrieve data from various storage services in a unified way.

 ![](opendal.png)